JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/Azure/Storage Security/README.md

 - Organizations can directly control the encryption keys used to protect their data in Azure Storage by using Customer-Managed Keys (CMK).
 These keys are stored and managed in Azure Key Vault, ensuring that customers retain ultimate authority over encryption and decryption.
 - [Configure customer-managed keys in the same tenant for a new storage account](https://docs.azure.cn/en-us/storage/common/customer-managed-keys-configure-new-account?tabs=azure-portal)

+##### 🛣️ Private Endpoint
+A Private Endpoint in Azure is a network interface that securely connects you to Azure services using a private IP address from your Virtual Network (VNet).
+This ensures traffic between your VNet and the Azure service travels entirely over the Microsoft backbone network, rather than the public internet.
+Private Endpoints are part of Azure Private Link and can be used with services such as Azure Storage, Azure SQL Database, Cosmos DB, and Key Vault.
+They help prevent data exfiltration risks by keeping traffic within Azure’s trusted network.
+Private Endpoints integrate with Resource Firewalls and Private DNS zones to provide fine-grained, secure, and seamless access to resources.
+Create a private endpoint by using the Azure portal

 ### Storage Security Framework
 ##### Least Privilege Access